Matrix De Rham complex and quantum A-infinity algebras: The BV-differential and the bracket.

-I defined in \cite{B1} the Batalin-Vilkovisky operator acting on $F$.
+The Batalin-Vilkovisky operator acting on $F$ was introduced in \cite{B1} .
 It is the combination of \textquotedblright dissection-gluing\textquotedblright\ operator acting on cycles with contracting by the tensor of the scalar product.
 The space $F$ is naturally identified, by considering the cycle decomposition of permutations, with the symmetric algebra of the space of cyclic words:

 The second order Batalin-Vilkovisky operator from (\cite{B1},\cite{B2}) is completely determined by its action on the second symmetric power and it sends a product of two cyclic words $(a_{\rho _{1}}\ldots a_{\rho _{r}})^{c}(a_{\tau _{1}}\ldots a_{\tau _{t}})^{c}$ to